davxiao/davidxiao-web/content/post/adding-your-own-commenting-system-to-a-static-site/index.md

 - Each OAuth provider has its own rules over whether an given OAuth redirect URI is allowed.
 For example, facebook does not allow any `duckdns.org` as part of redirect URI at time of writing.

 - Service availability concern.
-Your API will become inaccessible when the DDNS it relies on stops working.
+Your app will become inaccessible when the DDNS it relies on stops working.

 - The security posture of the DDNS provider.
-When the service provider gets compromised, you DDNS domain name can be "hijacked".
+If the service provider gets compromised, you DDNS domain name can be "hijacked".

 {{% /alert %}}